A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization: Proof of Results in

 \subsection{Convergence Analysis of SGD for Fixed $\w$}

 For completeness of the paper, in this section we present the convergence results of SGD when \(\w\) is fixed.
-Since we consider the projected SGD update~\eqref{eq:sgd-proj} in Section~\ref{sec:bound_analysis:sgd}, we consider the following problem and update, which includes projected SGD as a special case:
+Since we consider the projected SGD update~\eqref{eq:sgd-proj} in Section~\ref{sec:bound_analysis:sgd}, we consider the following problem and update, which is equivalent to projected SGD:

 where

 And the projected SGD update is equivalent to

 To see the equivalence between the above update and the projected SGD update, we note that the projected SGD update for minimizing a function \(g\) on a set \([c_{0}, c_{1}]\) can be written as